eberhage/alphafold-slurm-array/README.md

 ### Example Workflow

 - Prepare input (`input.json`) with your protein sequences.
-- Adjust configuration inside `submit_data_pipeline.sh` if needed.
+- Adjust configuration inside `submit_data_pipeline.sh`.
-- Check SBATCH-headers and contents of the `af3_<...>.sh` files in `utilities` for your cluster specific settings.
 - Submit the pipeline to your HPC cluster (SLURM).
-- Collect statistics from the generated `statistics.csv`.
+- Collect statistics from the generated CSV files.